macacanigra-pl/the-mnl-website/docs/user-guide/overview.md

 :material-numeric-6-circle: `The Output Notch`: used as a hook to another block.

-### Add/Remove Input
+## Add/Remove Input

-The number of input block on some blocks can be adjust dynamically using add/remove toolbox or add/remove icon.
+The number of input blocks on some blocks can be adjusted dynamically using the add/remove toolbox or add/remove icon.

 ![workspace](assets/images/add_input_dark.png#only-dark)
 ![workspace](assets/images/add_input_light.png#only-light)